Sileshi Sihine

-Sileshi Sihine (Amharic: ስለሺ ስህኔ; born January 29, 1983, in Sheno) is a retired Ethiopian long-distance runner.
+Sileshi Sihine (Amharic: ስለሺ ስህኔ; born 29 January 1983) is an Ethiopian retired long-distance runner.
+He is currently the president of the Ethiopian Athletic Federation since 2024, holding the title twice after serving from 2015 to 2016.

 Sileshi won silver medals in the 10,000 metres at both the 2004 Athens Olympics and the 2008 Beijing Olympics as well as at the 2005 World Championships and 2007 World Championships as well as a bronze medal in 2003.
-He also picked up a silver medal in the 5000 m at the 2005 World Championships.
+He also picked up a silver medal in the 5,000 m event at the 2005 World Championships.

 Career

 Junior career

 Sileshi began running at school, inspired by the achievements of compatriot Haile Gebrselassie.

 After success at the junior level, he emerged as a leading senior athlete.

 2002-2003

 In cross country, he won the Cross Internacional de Venta de Baños in 2002 and 2003.

-Sileshi was one of the three Ethiopians, along with Kenenisa Bekele and Gebrselassie, who swept the gold, silver, and bronze medals in the 10,000 metres at the 2003 World Championships in Paris.
+Sileshi was one of three Ethiopians, along with Kenenisa Bekele and Gebrselassie, who swept the 10,000 metres gold, silver, and bronze medals at the 2003 World Championships in Paris.
 Sihine then won the 10,000 metres at the 2003 Afro-Asian Games.